Home

 • My picture HERE - taken during the snow storm on Wednesday, March 8th.
 I'd title it "She could kill with a smile..." :)

-• And [info]thesoupasonic is HERE - taken during soundcheck before his show at Barbes.
+• And thesoupasonic is HERE - taken during soundcheck before his show at Barbes.

 And while we're in portrait-sitting mood, drop us a line if you'd like to experiment with portraits yourself.
 We realized we have next to none fun creative shots of the two of us.